Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: Dual Focal Stack Dataset

 \section{Dual Focal Stack Dataset}

-With fast advances of the data driven methods, numerous datasets have been created for various applications.
+With fast advances of the data-driven methods, numerous datasets have been created for various applications.
 However, by far, there are limited resources on focal stacks.
 To this end, we generate our dual focal stack dataset based on FlyingThings3D from \cite{mayer16}.
-FlyingThings3D is an entirely synthetic dataset, consisting of everyday objects flying along randomized 3D paths.
 Their 3D models and textures are separated into disjointed training and testing parts.
 In total, the dataset contains about 25,000 stereo images with ground truth disparity.
-To make the data tractable, we select stereo frames whose largest disparity is less than 100 pixels, then we normalize the disparity to $0\sim1$.
+To make the data tractable, we select stereo frames whose largest disparity is less than 100 pixels to avoid objects appearing in one image but not in the other.

-Takeda \emph{et al.} \cite{takeda2013fusing} demonstrate that in stereo setup, the disparity $d$ and the diameter of the circle of confusion $c$ have a linear relationship:
+Takeda \emph{et al.} \cite{takeda2013fusing} demonstrate that in a stereo setup, the disparity and the diameter of the circle of confusion have a linear relationship.

-where $l$ is the baseline length and $D$ is the aperture size.
 Based on above observation, we adopt the \emph{Virtual DSLR} approach from \cite{yang16} to generate synthetic focal stacks. \emph{Virtual DSLR} requires color and disparity image pair as inputs, and outputs refocused images with quality comparable to those captured from regular, expensive DSLR.
 The advantage of their algorithm is that it resembles light field synthesis and refocusing but does not require actual creation of the light field, hence reducing both memory and computational load.
 In addition, their method takes special care of occlusion boundaries to avoid color bleeding and discontinuity commonly observed in brute-force blur-based defocus synthesis.
-To better explain their approach, we list the formulation as below: